The Other McCain

 The officer believed the vehicle may be trying to avoid him.
 As the officer turned onto Nichols Rd. to attempt to run a data check the SUV turned into a parking lot.
 The officer followed the SUV into the parking lot.
 The SUV didn’t park but instead turned around and accelerated past the officer and back onto Nichols Rd.
 The officer turned his squad around and activated his lights and siren in an attempt to stop the SUV.

 This seems obvious enough, yes?
 As soon as the SUV driver sees the cop car, he switches lanes suddenly and makes a right turn.
 A police sergeant is generally someone with years of experience, and this move caught his attention, so he decides to go get a look at the license plate.
 Is the vehicle stolen?
-Is the driver got outstanding warrants?
+Does the driver have outstanding warrants?
 There’s no way of knowing until you check it out, and that’s what Sgt.
 Nachreiner was doing.
 (Not to spoil a surprise ending, but the cop’s hunch was right.)

 The SUV took off at high speed, racing through downtown Monona at about 80 mph, and then southward on Agriculture Drive toward Femrite Drive, where the SUV driver turned right — heading west, toward Madison — but there was “a fully marked Madison Police Department squad” parked there, waiting on him, so the SUV made a U-turn and headed west.
 Femrite Drive is mostly a straightaway here, and now the SUV was pushing 100 mph.
 A Dane County Sheriff’s deputy was up ahead, setting up “stop sticks,” hoping to puncture the SUV’s tires and thus bring the pursuit to a halt, but this attempt proved unsuccessful.
 The SUV blasted through a stop sign, ran off the road on the left side, and smashed into a tree, exploding in a fireball: